Serhiy Hamaliy: Biography

-Serhiy Hamaliy was born on 26 March 1979 in Kamianets-Podilskyi, Khmelnytskyi Oblast.
+Serhiy Hamaliy was born on 26 March 1979 in Kamianets-Podilskyi, Khmelnytskyi Oblast, Ukraine.

 In 1999, he moved to Poland, where he graduated from the economic school in Warsaw.

-He graduated from the historical and legal lyceum and later studied at the Khmelnytsky University of Management and Law, which he did not graduate from, and transferred to the Yuriy Fedkovich Chernivtsi National University with a degree in law.
+He graduated from the historical and legal lyceum and later studied at the Khmelnytskyi University of Management and Law, which he did not graduate from, and transferred to the Yuriy Fedkovich Chernivtsi National University with a degree in law.
 In 2003, he graduated from the Podolsk State Agrarian and Technical Academy with a degree in economics and accounting.

-From 2004 to 2009, he was an assistant to a deputy of the Kamenetz-Podolsky city council on a voluntary basis.
+From 2004 to 2009, he was an assistant to a deputy of the Kamenets-Podolsky city council on a voluntary basis.

 From 2005 to 2007, he worked as a legal adviser at the Warsaw Institute of Food Engineering.

 Since 2007, he has been an entrepreneur, engaged in the restaurant business and logistics.
 In particular, he is the owner of the company "Delitsiya", which is engaged in the restaurant business, and also provides mobile catering services.» He is an independent, and did not work in state structures.